hopsoft/pry-test/README.md

 ## The Sinatra of testing frameworks

 Testing frameworks often lose their focus and become an end unto themselves.

-MicroTest avoids this pitfall with a relentless focus on simplicity.
+MicroTest avoids this pitfall with a relentless focus on interface simplicity.

+And concentrates instead on improved workflow and asynchronous test runs.

 ### Here's what MicroTest brings to the table